GabeScott/standard-works-vault/General Conference/1981 April - Building Bridges to Faith.md

 Number five: Faith is the ability to be charitable and to believe in people.

 The Savior of the world is the foremost example of this love.
-After having been rejected and despised, he asked his Father to forgive those who crucified him because “they know not what they do.”
-(Luke 23:34.)
+After having been rejected and despised, he asked his Father to forgive those who crucified him because “they know not what they do.” ([[Luke 23.34|Luke 23:34]].)

 Joseph Smith is another example.
 After living a life filled with trials and betrayals, he said as he was going to Carthage:

-“I am going like a lamb to the slaughter, but ...
-I have a conscience void of offense toward ... all men.”
-(History of the Church, 6:555; italics omitted.)
+“I am going like a lamb to the slaughter, but … I have a conscience void of offense toward … all men.” (*History of the Church,* 6:555; italics omitted.)

 I knew a man once whom I respected very much and who had this quality.
 On one occasion, a beggar came from out of town and appeared at his door and asked for money.
 My friend said, “I have an old barn that needs painting.
 If you want to paint it, I’ll pay you for it.”
 They went out to look at the barn, and then the man was sent to England’s paint store and arrangements were made for him to pick up the paint he needed.